UCL/research-computing-with-cpp/05libraries/ProgrammingParadigms.md

 - Class members should normally be functions which are inextricable from the class itself, or which require privileged access to the class (access to private members).
     - For example, if one were to write a class to represent the abstract data type `Queue`, which is a first-in first-out list, then the class should represent the data held in the queue _and_ the methods to add and remove elements from the queue.
 It is the responsibility of the class methods to ensure that the rules of the queue are respected: data must be removed from the queue in the same order that they are added.
     - If a function isn't necessary for the use of some type, then it should be e.g. a free function which takes an argument of that type instead.
-    - Any member functions added to a class increases the amount of code which could potentially violate your class invariants, because they have free access to your member data.
+    - Any member functions that you add to a class increase the amount of code which could violate the class invariants, because they have free access to the member data.
 - Inheritance is a way of expressing the type relationship that one type is a sub-type of another in OOP languages.
 - Composition and aggregation (member variables and pointers) are ways of creating complex types from more basic component types.
 - The design of classes, and the use of inheritance, composition, and aggregation, should reflect the abstract model of your type as well as you can.